101 Best Things to Do on Oʻahu, Hawaiʻi

 Written from the perspective of someone who calls Hawaiʻi home, I wanted to create an authentic guide for the best things to do on Oʻahu through my own personal experiences.
 These experiences have taken me everywhere from the renowned Waikīkī Beach to the rugged Koʻolau Mountains that span the island from north to south.
-I been fortunate to eat at the best hole-in-the-wall restaurants, hike the most beautiful trails, and dive off some of the most pristine beaches that one can imagine, which is why I truly believe there is something for everyone of all ages to enjoy on Oʻahu!
+I been fortunate to eat at the best hole-in-the-wall restaurants, hike the most beautiful trails, and dive off the most pristine beaches that one can imagine, which is why I truly believe there is something for everyone of all ages to enjoy on Oʻahu!

 When I show friends and family around Oʻahu, I always have a long list of ideas to make a fun trip outside of a touristy vacation, which is exactly what my intentions were for creating this list.
 I wanted to show unique Oʻahu experiences, with only a few of the best must-see visitor attractions, including countless hidden gems that go beyond the typical tourist route.